No upfront fees to list vintage/collectible surfboards on SurfboardHoard.com

 1) High quality, high megapixel camera images are ideal (a late model smart phone with a high-quality camera would suffice).
-If you have several high value boards located in Southern California, New York City, or on the island of Oahu we may be able to send a representative to your location to do a photoshoot of your vintage surfboard collection free of charge.
+If you have several high value boards located in Southern California, New York City, or on the island of Oahu we may be able to dispatch one of our representatives to photograph your surfboards, free of charge.

 2) Please model your photos based on the current listings viewable on SurfboardHoard.com

 First, you’ll need to scrape off any wax there might be on the board and clean thoroughly (mineral spirits removes wax residue well).
-Taking photos in outside lighting in the evening when the sun is lower or the early morning tends to work best for lighting (direct sunlight can make a glare on the board, depending on the color/gloss level of the board).
+Taking photos in outside lighting in the early morning before the sun rises too high in the sky tends to work best for lighting (direct sunlight can leave a glare on the board, depending on the color/gloss level of the board).

 Angle 1: Photos of the deck and bottom of the surfboard with the board standing straight up (vertical).
 Lean surfboard against a wall, fence, garage door, etc. works well.
 Make sure there are no objects in the background or foreground.
 Please note, we need the entire outline of the board in the frame (for example: if part of the boards tail is in the grass hiding the outline of the board, place a piece of wood or similar hard object under the tail so that the outline of tail is visible–we will have the object placed under the tail removed in photoshop).